Game Studies and Design Undergraduate Minor

 This pathway is not yet available but is coming soon!

-• GSD 199: Individual Study (Freshman & Sophomore) Game Studies and Design
+• GSD 199: Individual Study Game Studies and Design

-Note: Only one independent study course can count as an elective towards the minor.
+Note: Approved for Letter and S/U grading.
+May be repeated in separate terms to a maximum of 6 hours.
+Only one independent study course can count as an elective towards the minor.

-• GSD 399: Advanced Individual Study (Junior and Senior) Game Studies and Design
+• GSD 399: Advanced Individual Study Game Studies and Design

-Note: Only one independent study course can count as an elective towards the minor.
+Note: Approved for Letter and S/U grading.
+May be repeated in separate terms to a maximum of 6 hours.
+Only one independent study course can count as an elective towards the minor.

 How To Declare the minor